A Guide To Trying To Conceive & The Covid-19 Vaccine

-Although COVID-19 vaccines have not been tested in pregnant people or those trying to conceive to date, Dr. Michael Cackovic, a maternal fetal medicine physician at The Ohio State University Wexner Medical Center, tells Romper that the technology used to create the vaccines is a different type than the ones typically not recommended for use during pregnancy.
-"The COVID-19 mRNA vaccine does not contain a live virus, and these types of vaccines are considered more compatible in pregnancy as they work by inducing an immune response by the host," Cackovic says.
+Although Covid-19 vaccines have not been tested in pregnant people or those trying to conceive in an actual study, Dr. Michael Cackovic, a maternal fetal medicine physician at The Ohio State University Wexner Medical Center, tells Romper that the technology used to create the vaccines is a different type than the ones typically not recommended for use during pregnancy.
+"The Covid-19 mRNA vaccine does not contain a live virus, and these types of vaccines are considered more compatible in pregnancy as they work by inducing an immune response by the host," Cackovic says.

 "Since the vaccine is not a live virus, there is no reason to delay pregnancy attempts because you have received the vaccine or if you plan get the vaccine later," writes Lorene Temming, MD, and Katie Passaretti, MD, in a Q&A on pregnancy and the Covid-19 vaccine for Atrium Health.

 Despite the lack of data on pregnancy and fertility impacts in large-scale human clinical trials, the CDC reported that in animal studies of the vaccine, vaccine manufacturers “found no safety concerns” in animals who received the vaccines during or before pregnancy.
 The CDC also reports that vaccine manufacturers are monitoring clinical trial participants who became pregnant.
 Additionally, both the CDC and Food and Drug Administration (FDA) have monitoring systems in place to collect updates on people who become pregnant after receiving the vaccine.